About this Artist

 Violinist JENNIFER KOH is recognized for her intense, commanding performances, delivered with dazzling virtuosity and technical assurance.
-With an impassioned musical curiosity, she is forging an artistic path of her own devising, choosing works that both inspire and challenge.
-She is dedicated to performing the violin repertoire of all eras from traditional to contemporary, believing that the past and present form a continuum.
+An adventurous musician, she collaborates with artists of multiple disciplines and curates projects that find connections between music of all eras from traditional to contemporary.
+She believes that all the arts and music of the past and present form a continuum and has premiered over 50 works written especially for her.